banqinghe/monkey-interpreter-ts/README.md

 Most of the code for the interpreter itself is directly translated from Go to TypeScript, with some minor adjustments to fit the TypeScript environment.

+## Quick Start

+Just try executing `npx monkey-parser` in the shell, there will be a fully functional repl.

 ## Run

 Node.js >= 18